 \subsection{New Scaling Factor}

-We discovered from the original attention module in SAM~\cite{Vaswani2017Attention} that when the dot product becomes significantly large in magnitude, it can drive the Softmax layer into regions with minimal gradients.
+We observe that in the original attention module of SAM~\cite{Vaswani2017Attention} when the dot product becomes significantly large in magnitude, it can drive the Softmax layer into regions with minimal gradients.
 This is because the attention distribution after Softmax becomes highly concentrated, giving rise to the issue of vanishing gradients.
-Upon closer examination of Eq. \eqref{attention}, it is obvious that the computation of the $q \cdot k$ term is intrinsically tied to both the token sequences length $N$ and the dimension $d_k$.
-When the token sequence length $N$ and/or the dimension $d_k$ significantly increases, the overall efficacy of the attention is impacted, thus leading to a noticeable performance reduction.
+Upon closer examination of Eq. \eqref{attention}, it is obvious that the computation of the $q \cdot k$ the term is intrinsically tied to both the token sequences length $N$ and the dimension $d_k$.
+When the token sequence length $N$ and the dimension $d_k$ significantly increase, the overall efficacy of the attention is affected, thus leading to a noticeable performance degradation.

-To address this, we attempt to design a new scaling factor that allows the model to cope with significant variations in $N$ and $d_k$ values.
-When $N$ or $d_k$ grows significantly, we expect to regulate the magnitude of the values within the attention layer, maintaining a similar magnitude.
-While \cite{Vaswani2017Attention} introduced a scaling factor $\lambda=\frac{1}{\sqrt{d_k}}$ to \yr{counteract the effect of the large growth in magnitude due to the dot products}, the authors did not explain how this scaling factor was designed in the original paper.
+To address this issue, we attempt to design a new scaling factor that allows the model to cope with variations in $N$ and $d_k$.
+When $N$ or $d_k$ grows significantly, we expect to regulate the magnitude of the values within the attention layer, maintaining a similar magnitude. \cite{Vaswani2017Attention} introduced a scaling factor $\lambda=\frac{1}{\sqrt{d_k}}$ to counteract the effect of the large growth in magnitude due to the dot products.
 Below we will provide a theoretical derivation of this scaling factor, and then elaborate on our proposed new scaling factor.

-\textbf{The dimension $d_k$.} We assume that the components of $q$ and $k$ are independent Gaussian distribution variables with mean 0 and variance 1, then we want to prove that the $q\cdot k$ has mean 0 and variance $d_k$.
-The mean of $q\cdot k$ is:
+\textbf{The dimension $d_k$.} \yr{Following work \cite{Vaswani2017Attention}, we assume that the components of $q$ and $k$ are independent random variables with mean 0 and variance 1.} The mean of $q\cdot k$ is:

 Similarly, we formulate the variance of $q\cdot k$ as follows: